notator/AssistantPerformer/README.md

 Code
 ----

 This project is a work-in-progress having two main branches: 'master' and 'dev'.
-The code in the 'master' branch defines an appplication which can be tried out publicly at http://james-ingram-act-two.de/open-source/publicAssistantPerformer/assistantPerformer.html
+The code in the 'master' branch defines an appplication which can be tried out publicly at<br />
+http://james-ingram-act-two.de/open-source/publicAssistantPerformer/assistantPerformer.html

 The 'master' version is stable, but is possibly not the latest version of this project.<br />